mojotech/pioneer/README.md

-salad
+Dill.js
 =====

-Like Dill, but more.
+Like Dill, but more js.